 headshot of Jan Phlegar Jan Phlegar is working on the NECC's Leadership Networks for Advancing Student Literacy and Numeracy (ASLaN) Initiative and serves as the liaison to the National Center on Teacher Quality.
 She has 20 years of experience in providing technical assistance to New England states on education policy and practice in school and district improvement, leadership development and educator quality initiatives, and the use of technology to support learning, among other areas of expertise.
 Her Master of Arts in Teaching degree from Emory University is in history.

-Andrea Reade, RMC Research
+Andrea Reade-Thompson, RMC Research

 Joe Trunk, RMC Research